Revech/Practice-Ansible-with-me/README.md

 ## Contributions

-Contributions and advice are welcome.
+Contributions and advice are welcome ;)
-If you have suggestions, improvements, or additional examples, please open an issue or a pull request.